The Best Ways to Fight Inflation in Canada in 2023

 Since the beginning of 2022, the price for gas, groceries, and other consumer goods has steadily increased.
 Certain food items command expensive prices and filling up your car with gas can cost a fortune.
 The culprit behind this price gouging is inflation.
-As of August 2022, the Canadian inflation rate is at 7.0%, a level that hasn’t been seen in 40 years.
+As of December 2022, the Canadian inflation rate is at 6.3%, a level that hasn’t been seen in 40 years.
 As inflation continues to run rampant, your top priority should be protecting your finances.
 This article will list some of things you can do to combat the effects of inflation.
 The following strategies will help you save money during inflationary periods.
-We’ll also provide a forecast for what inflation in 2023 could look like.
+We’ll also provide a forecast for what inflation this year could look like.

 Save on groceries

-Groceries have probably been affected the most by 2022’s inflation hike.
-Items that were once $2.00 are now $5.00.
-Some Canadians say they can barely afford groceries and have had to take drastic measures to make ends meet.
+Groceries were probably affected the most by 2022’s inflation hike.
+Items that were $5.00 at the beginning of the year shot up to $7.00 by December 2022.
+Some Canadians have said they can barely afford groceries and have had to take drastic measures to make things work.
 I have also felt the sting of high food prices.
-Over the past five months, I’ve seen my grocery bill steadily increase.
-I no longer buy some items after they shot up in price.
-Luckily, there are things you can do to lower your grocery bill.
-The following tips are not a one stop solution, but they help lessen the blow.
+Over the past five months, I’ve seen my grocery bills steadily rise.
+Thankfully, there are things you can do to lower your grocery bill.
+The following tips are not a one stop solution, but they will lessen the blow.

 The first thing you should do is develop a grocery list.
 Write down the essential items you’ll need for the week.
 Creating a list will help you cut out unnecessary items, things you can go without.
 This will help lower your grocery bill.
 I’ve started to use grocery lists, and it has helped me save money.
 Instead of splurging on candy or chocolate milk, I’ve learned that I don’t really need these times (even though it took lots of willpower).